alexrenz/AdaPM/README.md

 - [tracker/dmlc_ssh.py](tracker/dmlc_ssh.py) to run on a cluster To see more information, run `python tracker/dmlc_local.py --help`, for example.

 The `-s` flag specifies how many processes/nodes to use.
 For example, `-s 4` uses 4 nodes.
-In each process, Lapse starts one server thread and multiple worker threads.
+In each process, NuPS starts one server thread and multiple worker threads.

 ### Example Applications